A More Powerful Two-Sample Test in High Dimensions using Random Projection: Introduction

-In this paper, we propose a new testing procedure for problem \eqref{origproblem} in the high-dimensional setting, which involves randomly projecting the $p$-dimensional samples into a space of lower dimension $k\leq \min\{n,p\}$, computing the Hotelling test statistic in $\R^k$, and then averaging over the ensemble of projection matrices.
-Working within a high-dimensional framework that allows $p/n$ to tend to a positive constant or infinity, we derive the asymptotic power function for our test, and show that under certain conditions, it can outperform the tests of BS, CQ, and SD in terms of asymptotic relative efficiency.
+In this paper, we propose a new testing procedure for problem \eqref{origproblem} in the high-dimensional setting, which involves randomly projecting the $p$-dimensional samples into a space of lower dimension $k\leq \min\{n,p\}$, and then working with the Hotelling test in $\R^k$.
+Allowing $(p,n)\to\infty$, we derive an asymptotic power function for our test and show that it outperforms the tests of BS, CQ, and SD in terms of asymptotic relative efficiency under certain conditions.
+Our comparison results are valid with $p/n$ tending to a constant or infinity.
+Furthermore, whereas the mentioned testing procedures can only offer approximate level-$\alpha$ critical values, our procedure specifies \emph{exact} level-$\alpha$ critical values for general multivariate normal data.
+Our test is also very easy to implement, and has a computational cost of order $\mathcal{O}(n^2p)$ operations when $k$ scales linearly with $n$, which is modest in the high-dimensional setting.

-From a conceptual point of view, the procedure studied here differs from past work in the way that covariance structure is incorporated into the test statistic.
-The previously described test statistics of BS, CQ, and SD are essentially based on versions of the Hotelling $T^2$ test using diagonal estimators of $\Sigma$.
+From a conceptual point of view, the procedure studied here is most distinct from past approaches in the way that covariance structure is incorporated into the test statistic.
+As stated above, the test statistics of BS, CQ, and SD are essentially based on versions of the Hotelling $T^2$ with diagonal estimators of $\Sigma$.
 Our analysis and simulations show that this limited estimation of $\Sigma$ sacrifices power when the data variables are correlated, or when most of the variance can be captured in a small number of variables.
-In this regard, our procedure is motivated by the idea that covariance structure may be used more effectively by averaging over a projected version of the pooled sample covariance matrix.
-We note that the use of projection-based approaches to two-sample testing and covariance estimation have also been considered previously by Jacob et al.~\cite{Jacob2010Gains}, as well as Cl\'emen\c{c}on et al.~\cite{AUCopt}, Cuesta-Albertos et al.~\cite{cuesta2007random}, and Marzetta et al.~\cite{Marzetta}.
+In this regard, our procedure is motivated by the idea that covariance structure may be used more effectively by testing with projected samples in a space of lower dimension.
+The use of projection-based test statistics has also been considered previously in Jacob et al. \cite{Jacob2010Gains} and Cl\'emen\c{c}on et al. \cite{AUCopt}.